 - Can be expensive but with a higher resale value

 GPU mining has been dominating the cryptocurrency scene for some years now, and there is no doubt that the trend may continue.
 Its flexibility and agility make it ideal for mining Ethereum, Monero, and other types of coins swiftly or even mine them at the same time.
-The GPU offers you that flexibility to mine better and more profitable coins in a changing volatile market when the Difficulty increases.
-Anyone using a laptop or computer should be familiar with GPU, making it easy to get acclimated to the hardware.
+A GPU mining rig offers you that flexibility to mine better and more profitable coins in a changing volatile market when the Difficulty increases.
 If you are mining from home, you may want to go for a quieter model to reduce the noise level.
-A GPU is a more powerful version of a standard office or home computer, which makes it a perfect method for mining even at night.
+A GPU is more powerful than a standard office or home computer, which makes it a perfect method for mining even at night.

 While both ASIC mining and GPU mining have clear advantages to miners, each choice has a unique strength that outshines the counterpart.
 For instance, ASICs are unquestionably more profitable than GPUs.
 Since they are optimized for a specific cryptocurrency, ASICs are designed to exclusively mine with utmost efficiency, hence making more profits.
 ASIC mining dominates every currency it comes across, rendering GPU mining profitability almost null.
-However, ASICs don’t fit the bill when it comes to the decentralization philosophy of cryptocurrencies.
-That is a GPU mining territory.
 GPU mining is also relatively cheaper compared to ASIC mining.
-So, what does this mean to a miner?
 The cryptocurrency industry is exploding; the volatile nature of the currencies requires you to think critically before making a decision.
 What currency do you want to mine?
-How complex is it? and what’s your budget?
+Where to mine and what’s your budget?
 Such questions can help you come up with a reasonable choice.